ChiaJung-Yeh/nycu_tdx_py/README.md

 <img src="./figure/TDX_icon.png" width="30%" style="display: block; margin: auto;" />

-This package can be used to connect transportation data from TDX (Transport Data eXchange) in a neat and efficient way.
+This package can be used to connect transportation data from TDX (Transport Data eXchange) in a neat and efficient way in Python.
 TDX platform is supported by Ministry of Transportation and Communications (MOTC) in Taiwan, which provides lots of API for the members download the transportation data.
 Before using the function provided in this package,